-Coffee roasting is actually tricky, but it’s not rocket science.
-At first, you’d think all you need to do is put green coffee into a roaster, crank up the heat and turn them brown.
-That couldn’t be farther from the truth when it comes to roasting coffee.
-Coffee processing methods, including washed, natural, or honey processes, along with density, will impact your roast profile.
-These, along with some other factors, can really affect how you can or should roast the coffee.
-Unfortunately, not all coffees are equal, and they each need their own unique formula to bring out those naturally delicious flavors.
+Coffee roasting is tricky, but it’s not rocket science.
+At first, you’d think all you need to do is put green coffee into the machine, crank up the heat, and turn them brown.
+Unfortunately, that couldn’t be farther from the truth when it comes to roasting coffee.
+Coffee processing methods, including washed, natural, or honey processes, and density and moisture, will impact your roast profile.

-The image above shows a roast where there are an obvious flick and crash.
-The crash produces a baked coffee or one devoid of profound richness and structure, and the flick can impart roast flavors that we’re looking to avoid when roasting coffee.
+The image above shows a roast where there is an obvious flick and crash.
+The crash produces a baked coffee or one devoid of profound richness and structure, and the flick can impart roast flavors that we’re looking to avoid.
 While the bean temperature creeps upward, the ROR curve should hit a high point early on, and then steadily decline till you finish your roast.
 Currently, we roast 20 to 40-pounds at a time, depending on the coffee.
-This allows us to be more consistent as we sometimes roast the same coffee over many months.
+Using uniform batch sizes allows us to be more consistent as we sometimes roast the same coffee over many months.

 Each coffee requires a slightly different profile to maximize its natural flavors.
-This might mean our charge temperature is adjusted because our batch size is 20 vs. 40-pounds.
+This profile might dictate a charge temperature adjustment because our batch size is 20 vs. 40-pounds.
 We might use more gas upfront than at other times and so on.
-Regardless, our goal is to produce a coffee that is full of flavor, mouth-filling, balanced, and easy to extract when brewing at home, in the office, or at your cafe or restaurant.
+Regardless, our goal is to produce a coffee full of flavor, mouth-filling, balanced, and easy to extract when brewing at home, in the office, or at your cafe or restaurant.